 The device has three communication ports as standard.

-A fourth port, Ethernet, is available as option.
-See Figure 9.1.
+A fourth port, Ethernet, is available as an option.
+When this option is chosen, it will take over communication option 2 slot.

-There are three communication ports in the rear panel.
-The Ethernet port is optional.
-The X4 connector includes two ports: local port and extension port.
+There can be up to three communication ports in the rear panel.
 The front panel RS-232 port will shut off the local port on the rear panel when a VX003 cable is inserted.